DeepCognition/KittiBox/README.md

 ### Getting started

-Run: `python demo.py --input_image data/demo.png` to obtain a prediction using [demo.png](data/demo.png) as input.
+Run: `python3 demo.py --input_image data/demo.png` to obtain a prediction using [demo.png](data/demo.png) as input.

-Run: `python evaluate.py` to compute train and validation scores.
+Run: `python3 evaluate.py` to compute train and validation scores.

-Run: `python train.py` to train a new model on the Kitti Data.
+Run: `python3 train.py` to train a new model on the Kitti Data.

 If you like to understand the code, I would recommend looking at [demo.py](demo.py) first.
 I have documented each step as  	thoroughly as possible in this file.